ElucidataInc/ElMaven/CONTRIBUTING.md

   Doc-for documentation
   Test- for testing
   Ref-for code refactoring
+* At the end of subject line, tag issue no
 * Separate subject from body with a blank line
 * Limit the subject line to 50 characters- it's a rule of thumb, follow it strictly as long as possible otherwise long subject line will get truncated.